johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.17 Pre-Solo Knowledge Test and Review.md

 		1. Received and logged flight training for the maneuvers and procedures...
 		2. Demonstrated satisfactory proficiency and safety...
 3. [[FAR 61.89 Student Pilot Limitations]]
+4. Reminder about "solo student" pilot identification in radio calls ([[AIM 4-2]])
-4. Logging Solo Flight Time - FAR 61.51
+5. Logging Solo Flight Time - FAR 61.51
    > [!quote] A student pilot may log pilot-in-command time when the student pilot (i) Is the sole occupant of the aircraft; (ii) Has a solo flight endorsement as required under [[FAR 61.87 Student Solo Reqs]]; and (iii) Is undergoing training for a pilot certificate or rating.
 5. [[WVFC Member Regulations]]
 	1. No primary student touch-and-goes are allowed in Club aircraft on any runway less than 4000 feet unless accompanied by a Club flight instructor.